sunholo-data/sunholo-py/sunholo/senses/README.md

 # Senses

-Helping models see and hear
+Helping models see and hear and talk

 ## Livekit